chauhan-akash/data_exploration_python/README.md

 ## Data exploration in Python

 This repository has some workbooks showing
-1. basic data exploration and plotting techniques.
+1. Basic data exploration and plotting techniques - plotting different distributions
 2. Hypothesis testing - comparing means and proportions
 3. Bar plots with broken y axes to show outlier data